AffogatoNetwork/ristretto/README.md

 # Ristretto
 Ristretto is a Peer to Peer lending platform where the debt is backed by friends, family or people that trust in the borrower.
 The end goal is to use **xDAI** chain to provide fast transactions, **xDAI** stability allows lendings to be eficients and remove the risk.
 Currently is uploaded in *Sokol POA Testnet* and *Rinkeby Ethereum Testnet*.

+This platform can have a high impact on coffee farmers, as most of them have no access to any kind of credit.
+Typically they are forced to sell their crops at really low prices in order to finance the next crop and keep business flowing.
+A low-interest, DeFi loan can change their whole operation.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8d4a66e7-4a34-496b-8e9e-64eac772d14d/deploy-status)](https://app.netlify.com/sites/nervous-banach-90fc9b/deploys)

 ## Demo